Did you know that you can plant the avocado pit? We’ll show you how to grow an avocado tree and what you need to know to grow your own avocados.

 The seedling needs to be watered regularly, and placed in a well-lit and warm spot (over 20ºC/68ºF) in order to germinate.
 Once the plant has developed several green leaves, the cover can be removed and the pot can be moved to its desired location.

 To grow your own avocado tree, you can also try and skip the waterglass method and place the avocado pit straight into a flower pot filled with soil.
 The pit will take a lot longer to grow roots, however.

 Have fun trying to grow your own avocado tree!

 - Growing Basil: Keeping Basil and Other Kitchen Herbs Fresh

 - Hokkaido and Butternut Squash: Which Pumpkin Skins Are Edible?

 - Going Vegan: 5 Simple Steps Towards a Vegan Diet

 This text was translated from German into English by Timm Yamnitz.
-You can view the original here: Avocadokern einpflanzen und Avocado züchten.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Avocadokern einpflanzen und Avocado züchten.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?